Curve tracer: Capacitive balance control

-Some analog curve tracers, especially sensitive low-current models, are equipped with a manual control for balancing a capacitive Bridge circuit for compensating ("nulling") the stray capacitances of the test setup.
-This adjustment is performed by tracing the curve of the empty test setup (with all required cables, probes, adapters and other auxiliary devices connected, but without the DUT) and adjusting the balance control until the I curve is displayed at a constant zero level.
+Some analog curve tracers, especially sensitive low-current models, are equipped with manual control for balancing a capacitive Bridge circuit for compensating ("nulling") the stray capacitances of the test setup.
+This adjustment is performed by tracing the curve of the empty test setup (with all required cables, probes, adapters, and other auxiliary devices connected, but without the DUT) and adjusting the balance control until the I curve is displayed at a constant zero level.

-I-V Curve Tracing
+I–V Curve Tracing

-I-V curve tracing is a method of analyzing the performance of a Photovoltaic system, ideal for testing all the possible operating points of a PV module or string of modules.
+I–V curve tracing is a method of analyzing the performance of a Photovoltaic system, ideal for testing all the possible operating points of a PV module or string of modules.

 History

 Before the introduction of semiconductors, there were vacuum tube curve tracers (e.g., Tektronix 570).
 Early semiconductor curve tracers themselves used vacuum tube circuits, as semiconductor devices then available could not do everything required in a curve tracer.

 The Tektronix model 575 curve tracer shown in the gallery was a typical early instrument.

 Nowadays, curve tracers are entirely solid state and are substantially automated to ease the workload of the operator, automatically capture data, and assure the safety of the curve tracer and the DUT.

-Recent developments in curve tracer systems now allow three core types of curve tracing: current-voltage (I-V), capacitance-voltage (C-V), and ultra-fast transient or pulsed current-voltage (I-V).
+Recent developments in curve tracer systems now allow three core types of curve tracing: current–voltage (I–V), capacitance-voltage (C-V), and ultra-fast transient or pulsed current–voltage (I–V).
 Modern curve tracer instrument designs tend to be modular, allowing system specifiers to configure them to match the applications for which they will be used.
-For example, new mainframe-based curve tracer systems, can be configured by specifying the number and power level of the Source Measure Units (SMUs) to be plugged into the slots in the back panel of the chassis.
+For example, new mainframe-based curve tracer systems can be configured by specifying the number and power level of the Source Measure Units (SMUs) to be plugged into the slots in the back panel of the chassis.
 This modular design also provides the flexibility to incorporate other types of instrumentation to handle a wider range of applications.
-These mainframe-based systems typically include a self-contained PC to simplify test setup, data analysis, graphing and printing, and on-board results storage.
-Users of these types of systems include semiconductor researchers, device modeling engineers, reliability engineers, die sort engineers, and process development engineers.
+These mainframe-based systems typically include a self-contained PC to simplify test setup, data analysis, graphing and printing, and onboard results storage.
+Users of these types of systems include semiconductor researchers, device modeling engineers, reliability engineers, die-sort engineers, and process development engineers.

 In addition to mainframe-based systems, other curve tracer solutions are available that allow system builders to combine one or more discrete Source-Measure Units (SMUs) with a separate PC controller running curve tracer software.
 Discrete SMUs offer a broader range of current, voltage, and power levels than mainframe-based systems permit and allow the system to be reconfigured as test needs change.
 New Wizard-based user interfaces have been developed to make it easy for students or less experienced industry users to find and run the tests they need, such as the FET curve trace test.